AI4Finance-Foundation/FinRL_Podracer/README.md

 # Podracer

-  **News**: We are out of hands, please star it and let us know there is urgent need to update this project.
+  **News**: We are out of hands, please star it and let us know it is urgent to update this project.
 Thanks for your feedback.

   This project can be regarded as [**FinRL**](https://github.com/AI4Finance-LLC/FinRL-Library) **2.0**: intermediate-level framework for full-stack developers and professionals.
 It is built on [ElegantRL](https://github.com/AI4Finance-LLC/ElegantRL) and [FinRL](https://github.com/AI4Finance-LLC/FinRL-Library)